SrulyP/SrulyP/README.md

-## Hi there!
+## Hi, I am Israel, or Sruly in Yiddish!

+### About Me:
+I hold a BS in Computer Science from Oregon State University, where I developed and grew as a software engineer.
-I'm a software engineer passionate about writing clean, efficient code and continuously improving my skills.
+I am passionate about writing clean, efficient code and continuously improving my skills while exploring new and unfamiliar areas to me.
+You can read more about me or my work history on my website: [israelpolasak.com](https://israelpolasak.com).

-Although I have experience with other languages such as x86, these are the languages I’m most comfortable with:
+Although I have experience with languages such as x86 Assembly, these are the languages I’m most comfortable with:

 ### My Programming Languages: